lgcosmo/Cosmo_et_al_mutualistic_coevolution_metacommunities/README.md

    ```

 This will install all necessary packages for you to be able to run the scripts and
 everything should work out of the box, including correctly finding local paths.

+After installing everything, run the script "model_simulations.jl" located at the "scripts" folder.